0x9ONU/Obsidian-Notes/4 - Senior Year/Spring 2026/Gender/Final Paper/Identity Abuse within a Bedroom Pop Confessional -  A Media Critque of WillyRodriguezWasTaken’s Final Album.md

 - He was so reliant on their abuser to provide their identity that they lost their identity himself
 - He needs someone to give him meaning after being manipulated for so long
+- It is also a way for the abuser to control their life, as they started to lose their friends
+- If anything, even if the narrator does not know this, it is a clear deliberate attempt by the abuser to get him to this point

 ```ad-quote
 title: **revisited** 3:1:11-12